General Manager of UTracks, Kate Baker, shares her love of adventure with her family

 After being exposed to many different cultures travelling with her parents as a child – from trekking in the Himalayas when she was 12 to climbing Mt Kilimanjaro in Tanzania at age 15 – Kate Baker now loves sharing adventures with her own kids, Lachlan, 17, and Georgiana, 15.
 The general manager of World Expeditions brand UTracks, which offers guided and self-guided walking and cycling holidays in Europe, takes her children on trips at least a couple of times a year.
 The lucky teens have experienced everything from seeing the northern lights in Lapland to climbing volcanoes in Sicily; cycling through tea plantations in Kerala, India; crossing Corsica on foot and canoeing through the jungles of Borneo.

-My ideal family holiday is… one which is active and engaging.
+My perfect family holiday is one that is both active and engaging.

-My top tip for travelling with kids is… keep things fun, active and eye-opening.
+My top tip for travelling with kids is to keep things fun, active and eye-opening.